-A complex neurodevelopmental disorder characterised by motor and vocal tics beginning in childhood.
+Tourette's syndrome is a complex neurodevelopmental disorder characterised by motor and vocal tics beginning in childhood.

-Part of a larger spectrum of tic disorders, ranging from mild transient tics to debilitating complex tics with behavioural issues and self-injurious behaviours.
+It is part of a larger spectrum of tic disorders, ranging from mild transient tics to debilitating complex tics with behavioural issues and self-injurious behaviours.

 The aetiology remains unclear but the condition is familial in most cases.